Plenty of people find their forever on dating apps. According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

 Still, most free apps don’t require or even offer background checks.
 It’s an expensive and difficult feature to implement.
 Requiring background checks can be bad for business because that extra step may discourage casual singles who are curious enough to join but not serious enough to undergo a background check.

-Of course, some dating apps offer or require background checks.
+Of course, some dating apps offer or require background checks15.
 While daters must still be vigilant on dates with people who have passed a check, knowing that your match is who they say they are is a huge stress reliever in online dating.

-7. Almost 2 in 3 (64%) Adults Have Been Catfished at Some Point in Their Life
+7. Almost 2 in 3 (64%) Adults Were Catfished

-When you hear the word “catfish,” you may be picturing a beautifully done-up woman, who takes off her makeup to reveal a (God forbid) average-looking woman underneath, much to the horror of her poor, unsuspecting boyfriend.
+When you hear the word “catfish,” you may be picturing a beautifully done-up woman who takes off her makeup to reveal a (God forbid) average-looking woman underneath, much to the horror of her poor, unsuspecting boyfriend.
 So sad!

 The reality of catfish is much darker and more common.
 According to a 2024 report put together by Gitnux, 64% of adults reported believing they have been catfished online.
 While not all catfishing schemes result in financial loss, many turn into romance scams.